alizabbasy/Nginx/01-introductions-and-types/what-is-nginx.md

 * Responses from backend are cached on Nginx.
 * Subsequent requests are served from cache, reducing backend load.

+**✅ Result**
+- Faster responses
+- Less backend traffic
+- Better scalability

 ---

 This document introduces the main **roles of Nginx** with simple explanations and example configurations.
 Advanced configuration and optimization will be covered in future documents.

+✅ Summary

+### ✔ NGINX is a multi-purpose infrastructure component
+### ✔ Its power comes from configuration, not complexity
+### ✔ Almost every modern production system uses NGINX in at least one role

+**🚀 In the next documents, we will dive deeper into:**

+- Architecture
+- Configuration structure
+- Performance tuning
+- Security best practices